Bridging the Imitation Gap by Adaptive Insubordination: ADVISOR

 \section{ADVISOR}

-We first introduce notation to define the imitation gap and illustrate how it leads to `policy averaging.'
-Next, using the construct of an auxiliary policy, we propose ADVISOR to bridge this gap.
-Finally, we show how to estimate the auxiliary policy in practice using deep nets.
+We first introduce notation to define the imitation gap and illustrate how it arises due to `policy averaging.'
+Using an `auxiliary policy' construct, we then propose ADVISOR to bridge this gap.
+Finally, we show how to estimate the auxiliary policy in practice using deep networks.
+In what follows we will use the terms teacher and expert interchangeably.
+Our use of ``teacher'' is meant to emphasize that these policies are (1) designed for providing supervision for a student and (2) need not be optimal among all policies.